juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS WITH TERRAFORM AND GOLANG LABORATORY
-This Repo contains examples of several AWS Services created with Terraform and deployment of microservices in Golang.
+This Repo contains examples of several AWS Services created with Terraform and deployment of REST and GRPC Golang microservices.

 ## Terraform
 Every single AWS Service in this lab has been created with Terraform sentences.